We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 The results posited in Thinking Big would be of interest to professionals in the social sciences as well as biologists (and perhaps even linguists).
 Gamble, Gowlett, and Dunbar reveal that despite our collective “human” advances in the arts and sciences over thousands of years, we still exhibit behaviors and sentiments that reflect a more distant evolutionary past.

 Thinking Big: How Evolution of Social Life Shaped the Human Mind was published by Thames & Hudson, and it is available in the US for $24.63 and 12.89 in the UK.

 Dunbar, Robin.
 "Thinking Big: How the Evolution of Social Life Shaped the Human Mind."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 14 Jul 2014.
+World History Encyclopedia.
+World History Encyclopedia, 14 Jul 2014.
 Web.
-29 Mar 2020.
+11 Apr 2021.